-Certain statements in this prospectus may constitute "forward-looking statements" for purposes of the federal securities laws, which are made pursuant to the safe harbor provisions of Section 27A of the Securities Act and Section 21E of the Exchange Act.
-All statements other than statements of historical facts contained in this prospectus are forward-looking statements.
+This Quarterly Report on Form 10-Q (this "Quarterly Report") contains "forward-looking statements" which are made pursuant to the safe harbor provisions of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
+All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements.
 Our forward-looking statements include, but are not limited to, statements regarding our or our management team's expectations, hopes, beliefs, intentions or strategies regarding the future.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
-The words "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "will," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+The words "anticipate," "believe," "contemplate," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "will," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+Forward-looking statements in this Quarterly Report may include, but are not limited to, statements about: